-Our August Safety Spot for Railnews revisits some of the concerns raised in 2000 and 2001 – five years after the foundation of CIRAS.
+We revisit some of the railway safety concerns raised with us in 2000 and 2001 – five years after the foundation of CIRAS.

-CIRAS is celebrating its 25th year of listening to your health, safety and wellbeing concerns confidentially.
+We are celebrating our 25th year of listening to your health, safety and wellbeing concerns confidentially.
 A lot can change in 25 years, especially in health and safety.
-Here, we’ve looked back at some of the concerns people in the rail industry raised with us 20 years ago, in 2000 and 2001.
+Here, we look back at some of the concerns people in the rail industry raised with us 20 years ago, in 2000 and 2001.

 Are these concerns still relevant to you today?
 Do you recognise any of the issues raised?
 Or maybe you can see how changes in safety procedures, technology, equipment, and culture can mean that issues become less of a problem – or disappear altogether – from certain workplaces over time.

 Lineside scrap rail

 A contractor reported continuous welded rails, block joints and other pieces of rail being left in the four foot, six foot and cess.
 They were concerned that these rails might be taken by trespassers on the railway and positioned on the running line, potentially causing a derailment.
 The response mentioned the start of a new structured scrap clearance programme, with high-risk sites prioritised.

 We received a report about a work group carrying out maintenance in a Red Zone without an appointed COSS or lookout.
 The reporter thought this could be due to a lack of resources, and that it wasn’t an isolated incident.